I'm a Celebrity...Get Me Out of Here!: Criticism

 This series has been criticised by Tessa Jowell, at the time the Secretary of State for Culture, Media and Sport.
 In an interview with the Financial Times during the second British series, she said, "If they weren't mostly – save their blushes – has-been celebrities, there might be more interest ...
 I think that if we saw many more programming hours taken over by reality TV, I hope you'd begin to see a viewers' revolt."

-In 2002, CBS, broadcaster of the American reality show Survivor, unsuccessfully sued ABC and Granada Television over a planned American version of I'm a Celebrity...
+In 2002, CBS, broadcaster of the American reality show Survivor, unsuccessfully sued ABC and Granada Productions over a planned American version of I'm a Celebrity...
 Get Me Out of Here!, alleging similarities.
 The production company behind Survivor also attempted to take legal action, but this was later dropped.

 The show's use of live insects and other living creatures in the bushtucker trials has led to some public criticism of the show and its producers and those involved in the programming.
 This issue was highlighted during the 2009 British series, where celebrity chef Gino D'Acampo killed, cooked and ate a rat.
 The RSPCA Australia investigated the incident and sought to prosecute D'Acampo and actor Stuart Manning for animal cruelty after this episode of the show was aired.
 ITV was fined but the two celebrities involved were not prosecuted for animal cruelty despite being charged with the offence by the New South Wales Police.
 This incident did, however, highlight among certain groups such as Buglife, a British charity for the conservation of insects, and the RSPCA, the controversy surrounding the killing of living creatures for human entertainment.